-Why We're Getting SEO for Voice Search All Wrong
+Voice Search Optimization (Why We're Getting Voice Search All Wrong

 December 1, 2016 |

 Voice search is the latest and greatest craze to hit the SEO world.
-If you've been keeping up on your SEO reading it's very likely that you may have come across some sort of article testing out some sort of voice search device, be it Google Home or Amazon Echo, etc. But with this latest phenomena to enter the search universe has come concern of how to optimize for the new search medium.
-Almost uniformly the SEO community has taken an approach for how to best optimize for a future that includes voice search, but what if we're all wrong?
-Just in case you were wondering, I think we're way off base here as an industry and in this two part series I'll tell you why.
+If you've been keeping up on your SEO reading it's very likely that you may have come across some sort of article testing out some sort of voice search device, be it Google Home or Amazon Echo, etc. But with this latest phenomenon to enter the search universe has come concern of how to optimize for the new search medium.
+Almost uniformly the SEO community has taken an approach for how to best optimize for voice search SEO, but what if we're all wrong?
+Just in case you were wondering, I think we're way off base here as an industry and in this two-part series, I'll tell you why.